 The gift of the year is a DNA test, so I’ve joined up with 23 & me to show you step by step how to test DNA with an easy to complete home saliva DNA kit.

 Sometimes it’s so hard to find *the perfect gift* for those you love.
 You want it to show you care, and you want it to be personal.
 Nothing gets more personal than the gift of DNA testing.
 By gifting a DNA test kit from 23 & Me, you can give the gift of ethnicity percentages, ancestry connections, and health info.
 I’ve written about my love for DNA testing before, and the reasons why I think it’s important.
 I joke that if I was Oprah, I’d be giving everyone I meet a DNA test kit.
-The best news is that now until Dec 26, 23&me has holiday offers that are too good to pass up!
+The best news is right now, 23&me has holiday offers that are too good to pass up!

 One other thing that I love about DNA, is how I’ve based my travel adventures on my results.
 You can see my entire post on travel adventures based on DNA here.

 Once you’ve discovered how to test DNA, you’ll want to test everyone!
 Be sure and stock up on the 23 & Me DNA kits while they are on sale!